ysarafat/user-and-order-management/README.md

 ## Installation Steps

 1.  **Clone the Repository:**
-    Clone the "Book Stack" repository to your local machine.
+    Clone the "user-and-order-management" repository to your local machine.

     ```bash
     git clone <repository-url>